rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 Your channel URL (e.g., `https://notify.run/YOUR_CHANNEL_ID`) will be saved automatically.
 **Make sure to allow notifications on your phone or browser when prompted.**

 ---

-### 📦 Updates as of 13/06/2025

-- Added **Auto-Capture** feature that attempts to catch rare Miscrits automatically after attacking.

----